 #1 Tallinn TV Tower

-The Tallinn TV Tower is the tallest building in Tallinn (standing at 1,030-feet) and has a viewing platform on the 21st floor (557 feet in the sky!).
-On the platform, visitors will find a restaurant, interactive displays and an open-air observation deck that provides views over the city to the Gulf of Finland.
+The 1,030 foot TV Tower is the tallest building in Tallinn, but tourist arrive on the 21st floor that is 557 feet high.
+Still an impressive perch, visitors will find a restaurant, interactive displays and an open-air observation deck that provides views over the area and out into the Gulf of Finland.
 Brave thrill-seekers can upgrade to the Walk the Edge experience.

-Top Tip: If not using the Tallinn Card, you can buy tickets for the TV Tower in advance on Viator.
+Top Tip: If not using the Tallinn Card, you can buy skip-the-line-tickets in advance.

 #2 Lennusadam Seaplane Harbor Museum